DataVault Review: Quick Expert Summary

 The service does offer the option to backup your data either locally or on DropBox which is a plus, but having to rely on a third-party service in order to keep your data in the cloud is a little sketchy since you may not enjoy the same security standards that the local app brings to the table.

 One feature that we do have to praise DataVault for is the ability to erase the database of passwords after a certain number of failed login attempts.
 This is a great protection against those trying to guess your password or brute force it through a flood of attempts, since your data will all be gone if there are too many failures.
 If you do decide to use this feature, however, make sure you have a backup saved somewhere safe!

 Overall, the security of DataVault is acceptable but certainly not a standout compared to competitors such as LogMeOnce.

 When reaching out to DataVault customer support, I received a reply pretty quickly.
 With that said, the answer to my question was essentially to install the beta version of their program which wasn’t yet publicly released.

 I was provided with a link to the download in their email, but the fact that that information wasn’t available online in any sort of database is a real shame.
 Those who don’t reach out to customer support will essentially be left with browser extensions that don’t work the way that they’re intended, and even after the explanation I was left with confusion regarding the way the auto fill works.

-Ultimately, I feel like the customer support experience with DataVault was pretty average.
-The resolution to my problem was more complicated than I would have liked it to be, but that’s more of an issue with the product itself rather than their support process.
+Overall, my customer support experience with DataVault was average.
+The resolution to my issue was more complex than I would have preferred, but this is more a reflection of the product itself rather than their support process.